 Children love to be read to.
 Whether it is on the laps of their parents or on a rug listening to their teacher, it is a special time when they can listen and enjoy literature that they may not be able to access independently.
 Read alouds are an incredibly valuable experience for all young learners.

-- What is a read aloud?
+- What is an interactive read aloud?

 - Why are read alouds important?